Please read this information carefully, as our categories and entry requirements have changed

 “Interactive” refers to content that involves active participation by the intended audience, allowing the user to have some control over the engagement experience.
 Examples may include but are not limited to websites, kiosks, mobile apps, fixed media, or other projects.

 “Multimedia” refers to content that incorporates two or more different types of media to accomplish a communication goal.
 Examples may include but are not limited to breaking news, feature or sports reporting, expansive social media campaigns, or other projects.

 “Emerging Technologies” may include but are not limited to virtual, augmented or mixed reality; games; transmedia; geo apps; or other projects that employ emerging technologies and delivery systems in significant ways.
 Examples may include but are not limited to virtual or augmented reality, 360-degree imagery, games, apps, transmedia, or other projects.

 The intention of this competition is to review and reward faculty creative work.
-The categories are intended for faculty who are authors or hands-on producers of projects, not for projects utilizing professional in-house or external production entities.
-All categories in this competition are intended for projects created by faculty without the involvement of students, except as logistical support.
+The categories are intended for faculty who are authors and/or hands-on producers of projects; projects utilizing professionals, or professional in-house or external production entities to create content may not enter this competition.
+With the exception of the mixed category, all categories in this competition are intended for projects created by faculty without the involvement of undergraduate or graduate students, except as logistical support.
 If students had the primary production role, the projects should be submitted to the student competition.
 If students were involved in the entry, please pay careful attention to the portion of the entry form requesting information about the contributions of students and provide detail about their role in the entry description.